Wills, Trusts & Probate

 Frequently Asked Questions About Powers of Attorney

-Once the power of attorney is in effect, the agent can act within the scope of authority granted by the principal, even without ongoing consent.
-However, the agent is legally obligated to act in the principal’s best interests and follow any instructions provided.
-Misuse of authority can have legal consequences, so choosing a trustworthy agent is essential.
+Once a power of attorney is in effect, an agent can act within the scope of authority granted by the document without obtaining ongoing consent from the principal, but the agent is legally required to act in the principal’s best interests and follow any instructions provided.
+Misuse or actions beyond the granted authority can lead to legal consequences.
+For this reason, choosing an agent you trust, providing clear instructions, and naming alternates are important safeguards to protect the principal’s interests.

 Leave a Reply